A Bible study with Jeffrey J. Harrison

 6:18: “The ways of their paths turn [or twist] themselves, they ascend in the emptiness and perish.”

-For the “paths” of Tema and Sheba to hope for wadis is a poetic way of saying that these trails brought the traveler the hope of finding water in the wadis.
-But when the trusting traveler arrived, he found to their shame that the wadis were empty.
+For the “paths” of Tema and Sheba to hope for wadis is a poetic way of saying that these trails brought a traveler the hope of finding water in the wadis.
+But when the trusting traveler arrives and looks in them, he finds to their shame that the wadis are empty.

 6:21: “‘Surely now so you# are to him!
 You# see a terror and you# are afraid.’”